Semi-Truck Accident Lawyer Las Vegas, NV

 It is important to note that while this statute can be applied in semi-truck or other car accident lawsuits where comparative negligence is used as a defense, NRS 41.141 does not affect the joint and several liability of defendants in an action based upon:

 - The emission, disposal, or spillage of a toxic or hazardous substance

 - An injury to any person or property resulting from a product which is manufactured, distributed, sold, or used in Nevada.

 Eglet Adams: Semi-Truck Accident Lawyers

 If you or your loved one has suffered due to a semi-truck accident, it is important to reach out to an attorney who is equipped with the skills necessary to litigate complex semi-truck accident cases.
 At Eglet Adams, our experienced lawyers are prepared to handle complex litigation and equipped to take cases to trial.
 Litigation can be difficult and expensive, and not every firm has the capacity to successfully try cases.
-Many firms will settle early at the disadvantage of the client due to a lack of resources or failure to realize the value of a case.
-Contact Eglet Adams today and we will schedule a free initial consultation with one of our truck accident lawyers Las Vegas, NV who can assess your individual case and help you decide the steps to take moving forward.
+Many firms will settle early to the disadvantage of their client, due to a lack of resources or failure to realize the value of a case.
+Contact Eglet Adams today and we will schedule a free initial consultation with one of our truck accident lawyers Las Vegas, NV, who can assess your individual case and help you decide the steps to take moving forward.